Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-79:Failure to Preserve Web Page Structure

-The software does not sufficiently validate, filter, escape, and encode user-controllable input before it is placed in output that is used as a web page that is served to other users.
+The software does not sufficiently validate, filter, escape, and encode user-controllable input before it is placed in output used as a web page served to other users.

 Cross-site scripting (XSS) vulnerabilities occur when: